jagannathhari/qrscanner/README.md

 # qrscanner

-simple cli to scan qrcode from clipboard, stdin and file. (for my personal use).
+simple cli to decode qrcode from clipboard, stdin and file. (for my personal use).

 # To compile